top of page

 MA Period Rally 2019

 Menstrual products are a necessity – an essential part of caring for personal health for all menstruating individuals.
-Non-menstruating people go into a bathroom expecting their basic bodily needs will be met (toilet, toilet paper, soap, water etc.) – this is not the case for people who are menstruating.
+Non-menstruating people go into a bathroom expecting their basic bodily needs will be met, like toilet.
+This is not the case for people who menstruate.

-Our new bill, co-written with our lead sponsors Senator Jehlen, Representative Livingstone and Representative Barber, would ensure access to free menstrual products to all menstruating individuals in prisons, homeless shelters and public schools.
+This bill, championed by lead sponsors Senator Jehlen, Representative Livingstone and Representative Barber, would ensure access to free menstrual products to all menstruating individuals in public schools, homeless shelters and incarcerated facilities.
 The bill also contains language to ensure the products are truly accessible without stigmatizing the individual seeking them.

 Screen Shot 2020-06-09 at 11.53.07 PM.pn